 How to Make a Pot Cozy

-After you bring a dehydrated meal to a boil, it still needs another ten to fifteen minutes to fully rehydrate.
+After you bring a dehydrated meal to a boil, it still needs another fifteen to twenty minutes to fully rehydrate.
 Transferring the pot to an insulating pot cozy holds in the heat, so the meal stays hot.

 The meal will continue to cook because of the retained heat, so a cozy saves fuel.

-Above: Video by George Andrews of Anti-Gravity Gear showing how to make a pot cozy.
+Video above: George Andrews of Anti-Gravity Gear shows how to make a pot cozy.

 When you're ready to eat, the insulation around the pot allows you to hold the pot in your hand, or set it in your lap when there is no table.